nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Friday 26-Aug-2022

+After finishing some tasks around the house, I jumped in to a 40 minute technical interview challenge.
+This one was summing odd numbers in a binary tree.
+It tests the interviewee's understanding on binary trees, including traversal and Node data structures.
+Whiteboarding these challenges in Miro (and similar apps) is quite difficult because there is an additional interface layer between me and the depiction I'm attempting to draw and layout.
+When working on a real, in-person, dry-erase board, it is much easier to erase, correct, and draw-out the brainstorming and ideation.
+Granted, one benefit of Miro (and similar) is duplication of complex drawings is super fast!

+It took the full 40 minutes but I earned a passing score because I pretty much nailed every section in the rubrik except for code and Big-O. The failures there were not writing any Big-O evaluation *at all*, and my javascript code was only 85% complete before the time expired.

+To solve this challenge I used Breadth-first Traversal using a Queue, rather than Depth-first using a recursive function because it is more difficult to store Recursive function values/outputs than it is to collect and store data within a while structure.

 ## Thursday 25-Aug-2022

 As happens on most days when I leave my Linux box powered-on overnight, a Printer Added popup appears in the notification area on the desktop.
 This hasn't been a problem, but my curiosity about it got me researching.
 It's pretty simple: The CUPS service is restarted at about midnight daily in order to 'roll the log file'.
 There is a [bug](https://bugs.launchpad.net/ubuntu/+source/cups-filters/+bug/1869981) filled with Cannonical with discussion, and the basic result is there is not a problem per se, and it can be worked around.